Media Studies

 Media Studies looks at a broad range of texts from different media areas such as magazines, newspapers, TV programmes and music videos.
 We investigate issues such as representation in the media and how media industries use language to sell products to specific audiences.
+Students will study a variety of material, including some pieces of contemporary and historic media featuring challenging issues, to ensure they gain a rounded perspective of the subject.

 Media Studies is split into the following areas: